bharathsudharsan/ML-MCU/README.md

 **Optimized One-Versus-One (Opt-OVO):** To the best of our knowledge, this is the first novel algorithm to enable multi-class classifiers training on MCUs.
 Our *Opt-OVO* archives reduced computation by identifying and removing base classifiers that lack significant contributions to the overall multi-class classification result.

-**Datasets for onboard training:** We converted all the listed datasets into MCU executable files and placed them inside the algorithm folders.
+**Datasets for onboard training:** We converted all the listed datasets into MCU executable *.h* files and placed them inside the algorithm folders.
 The datasets 1, 2, 3 and 4 are used for training binary classifiers on MCUs using *Opt-SGD*.
 The datasets 5 and 6 are used for training multi-class classifiers on MCUs using *Opt-OVO*.
 The users have to uncomment their dataset of choice (header file at the beginning of the main algorithm program) to use it when training on MCUs.

 1. [Iris Flowers](https://archive.ics.uci.edu/ml/datasets/iris "Google's Homepage"): Using *Opt-SGD*, we train a binary classifier to distinguish Iris Setosa from other flowers based on the input features.
 2. [Heart Disease](https://archive.ics.uci.edu/ml/datasets/heart+Disease): After training, based on the input features, the *Opt-SGD* trained classifier should be able to identify the presence of heart disease in the patient.